-The Remuneration Committee advises the SB on matters including the remuneration policy for the EB and SB and the terms and conditions of employment of the EB, and reviews the remuneration of senior management.
-The profiles of senior management have been adapted towards a more competence-based model, which improves the differentiation between the different roles.
+The RC advises the SB on matters including the remuneration policy for the EB and SB and the terms and conditions of employment of the EB, and reviews the remuneration of senior management.

-The Remuneration Committee met six times in 2019.
-Its meetings were also attended by the CEO (except when issues relating to the EB were discussed) and the Director Human Resources, who also acts as Secretary in association with the Company Secretary.
-The committee solicits support and advice from departments such as Group Risk Management, Compliance, Audit and Human Resources.
-Where needed, the committee is consulted by the expertise of independent legal and pay & benefit experts.
+The RC met five times in 2020.
+Its meetings were also attended by the CEO (except when issues relating to the EB were discussed) and the Director of Human Resources, who also acts as Secretary in association with the Company Secretary.
+The committee solicits support and advice from departments such as Group Risk Management (GRM), Compliance, Audit and Human Resources.
+Where needed, it is consulted by the expertise of independent legal and pay & benefit experts.

-In line with policy, the committee advised the SB on target-setting, performance appraisals and the ex-post assessments of variable payments awarded to identified staff.
+In line with the policy, the committee advised the SB on target-setting and performance appraisals; and the 2019 Remuneration Disclosure was also prepared.